History of the British 1st Division (1809–1909)

-The 1st Division was an infantry division of the British Army that was formed and disestablished numerous times between 1809 and the 2020s.
-Lieutenant-General Arthur Wellesley raised the division for service in the Peninsular War, which was part of the Coalition Wars of the Napoleonic Wars).
-The division was disestablished in 1814 but re-formed the following year for service in the War of the Seventh Coalition.
+The 1st Division is an infantry division of the British Army that has been formed and disestablished numerous times since 1809 and is still currently active as the 1st (United Kingdom) Division.
+Lieutenant-General Arthur Wellesley raised the division for service in the Peninsular War, which was part of the Coalition Wars of the Napoleonic Wars.
+The division was disestablished in 1814 but reformed the following year for service in the War of the Seventh Coalition.
 It then fought at the Battle of Waterloo, where it repulsed numerous attacks, including the final attack of the day that was launched by the French Imperial Guard.
 Following the battle, the division marched into France and became part of the Army of Occupation before being disbanded a few years later.